Use synthetic data with Health Services

 1. Enable developer options.

-2. Issue the following adb command to enable synthetic providers:
+2. Issue the following adb command to enable synthetic mode:

 adb shell am broadcast \